frapa/typpy/docs/specs/imports.md

   ...
 ```

-Then imagine that typy is instructed to type check all python
+Then imagine that typpy is instructed to type check all python
 files in the package (e.g. `my_package/**/*.py`).

 In this scenario, files would import other files from the same package,